antoniofull/thexpatmagazine.com/src/pages/blog/2019-04-18-feeling-at-home-in-abroadland.md

 ---
 templateKey: blog-post
 title: Feeling at home in Abroadland
-author: thexpatmagazine
-type: post
 date: 2019-04-18T20:41:07.000Z
-url: /2019/expat-life/feeling-at-home-in-abroadland/
+description: >-
+  How to find a home abroad?
+Not the physical property but quite the opposite: what is left when specific walls are taken away, what is in the core of home?
+  And what things can add the feeling of home to you?
-featuredimage: /wp-content/uploads/2019/04/ab_image_book.jpg
+featuredimage: /img/feeling-expat.jpg
-laurel_meta_post_layout:
+tags:
-  - customizer
+  - expat experience
-laurel_meta_fullimage_height:
-  - 660
+  - expat story
 country:
   - Expat
   - Living abroad
-tags:
-  - expat experience
+category:
-  - expat story
+  - Expat Tips
+author: thexpatmagazine
 ---

 **How to find a home abroad?
 Not the physical property but quite the opposite: what is left when specific walls are taken away, what is in the core of home?
 And what things can add the feeling of home to you?**